alicht9/delos-blog-aggergator/README.md

 You'll have to excuse the terrible code here... at this point I've moved into being a chief meeting taker for the past 3 years or so and haven't really coded in about that long.

 So here's the result...
-A script which will pull all the text and images from each blog- minus (page 10)[#what-about-page-10]  - and throws it in a PDF.
+A script which will pull all the text and images from each blog- minus [page 10](#what-about-page-10)  - and throws it in a PDF.
 Why?
 Well I didn't want to print a bunch of stuff I didn't have to.

 ## Running this thing